Rev. Fr. Leonard Goffine'sThe Church's Year

 INTROIT Hear, O Lord, my voice with which I have cried to thee: be thou my helper, forsake me not, nor do Thou despise me, O god, my Savior.
 (Ps.
 XXVI.)
 The Lord is my light and my salvation; whom shall I fear?
 Glory be to the Father and to the Son, and to the Holy Ghost, as it was in the beginning, is now, and ever shall be, world without end.
 Amen.

-COLLECT O God, who hast prepared invisible good things for those that love Thee: pour into our hearts such a sense of Thy love, that we, loving Thee in all, and above all, may obtain Thy promises, which exceed all our desire: Through our Lord Jesus Christ Thy Son, who liveth and reigneth with Thee, in the Unity of the Holy Ghost, God, world without end, Amen.
+COLLECT O God, who host prepared invisible good things for those that love Thee: pour into our hearts such a sense of Thy love, that we, loving Thee in all, and above all, may obtain Thy promises, which exceed all out desire: Through our Lord Jesus Christ Thy Son, who liveth and reigneth with Thee, in the Unity of the Holy Ghost, God, world without end, Amen.

 EPISTLE (I Peter III.
 8-15.)
 Dearly beloved, Be ye all of one mind, having compassion one of another, being lovers of the brotherhood, merciful, modest, humble: not rendering evil for evil, nor railing for railing, but contrariwise, blessing: for unto this you are called; that you may inherit a blessing.
 For he that will love life, and see good days, let him refrain his tongue from evil, and his lips that they speak no guile.
-Let him decline from evil, and do good: let him seek after peace, and, pursue it: because the eyes of the Lord are upon the just, and his ears unto their prayers: but the countenance of the Lord upon them that do evil, things.
-And, who is he that can hurt you if you: be zealous of good?
+Let him decline from evil, and do good: let him seek after peace, and, pursue it: because the eyes of the Lord are upon the just, and his ears unto their prayers: but the countenance of the Lord upon them that do evil things.
+And, who is he that can, hurt you, if you: be zealous of good?
 But if also you suffer any thing for, justice' sake, blessed are ye.
 And be not afraid of their fear, and be not troubled: but sanctify the Lord Christ, in your hearts.

 How can and how should we sanctify the Lord in our hearts?

 By practicing those virtues which Peter here recommends, and which he so exactly describes; for thereby we become true disciples of Christ, honor Him and edify others, who by our good example are led to admire Christianity, and to become His followers.
-Moreover, we thus render ourselves more worthy of God's grace and protection, so that if for justice' sake we are persecuted by, wicked men, we need not fear, because God is for us and will reward us with eternal happiness.
+Moreover, we thus render ourselves more worthy of God's grace and protection, so that if for justice' sake we are persecuted by wicked men we need not fear, because God is for us and will reward us with eternal happiness.

 ASPIRATION O good Saviour, Jesus Christ, grant that I may make Thy virtues my own; especially Thy humility, patience, mercy, and love; grant that I may practice them diligently, that I may glorify Thee, sanctify myself, and thus become worthy of Thy protection.

 GOSPEL (Matt.
 V. 20-24.)
 At that time, Jesus said to his disciples: Except your justice abound more than that of the Scribes and Pharisees, you shall not enter into the kingdom of heaven.
 You have heard that it was said to them of old: Thou shalt not kill: and whosoever shall kill, shall be in danger of the judgment.
 But I say to you, that whosoever is angry with his brother, shall be in danger of the judgment.
 And whosoever shall say to his brother, Raca, shall be in danger of the council.
 And whosoever shall say, Thou fool, shall be in danger of hell fire.
-If therefore, thou bring thy gift at the altar, and there thou remember that thy brother hath anything against thee, leave there thy offering before the altar, and go first to be reconciled to thy brother: and then coming, thou shaft offer thy gift.
+If therefore, thou bring thy gift at the altar, and there thou remember that thy brother bath anything against thee, leave there thy offering before the altar, and go first to be reconciled to thy brother: and then coming, thou shaft offer thy gift.

 In what did the justice of the Pharisees consist?